 Captain Brant looked at her data slate again, then back at the weapons.
-A bead of sweat ran down her from her forehead despite the cold, clinging damp of the slug ship.
-The cargo hold of Slokkran's vessel functioned as his store room, with shimmering, well-maintained weapons materials lining arranged neatly by variety, strength, and condition.
+A bead of sweat ran down from her forehead despite the cold, clinging damp of the slug ship.
+The cargo hold of Slokkran's vessel functioned as his store room, with shimmering, well-maintained weapons materials lining the walls, arranged neatly by variety, strength, and condition.
 She needed to make up her mind, and quickly, or she knew that indecision would cost her.
 Nobody drove a harder bargain than a slug, especially when this one could literally feel her indecision and the desperation behind it.

 She scratched at the scars where her left eye used to be, then fidgeted with the patch.
 Damn it, she needed to get a hold of herself.
 "Thoughts, 8?" she asked.